Updated: 4 days ago

 You can use the brush or your finger to blend the oil pastels and to swipe off the stray pieces of color as you go.

 Use the clear glue and the brush to seal your work.
-I let mine dry on top of a domino.
+I let mine dry on top of a domino, another rock or a plastic egg carton turned upside down.
+Several coats of glue make the rocks shiny and durable.

-If you like this idea, you can find lots more family-friendly fun here, on my website.
+If you like this project, you can find lots more family-friendly fun here, on my website.
 I created it to be a virtual playground for parents and providers to connect.